Serving Brooklyn & All NYC Boroughs

 3. 3

-Look at the condensate drain line
+Look at the condensate drain line from outside

 The PVC line carrying condensate from the air handler is the #1 cause of long-term leaks.
 Brooklyn humidity grows algae fast, and the line clogs near the trap or at the exterior exit.